Updated information. New meet up location below.

 You will need an America the Beautiful pass or Tonto pass.
 You can purchase the Tonto Pass online at Tonto National Forest | Passes | Forest Service.

 At the end of the meetup, I’ll be making some wilderness coffee and showing you a preview of the largest project that I have ever done on YouTube.
 Bring your camera, and a chair.
 Expect to be out in cold temps so check the weather and dress appropriately.
+There will be a lot of horse manure.
+You may want to bring an extra pair of shoes.

 Sign up below.
 Your email will be used only to update you on this event.